slideloft/new-docs/run-core-node/monitoring.md

 # monitoring

 Once your node is up and running, it's important to keep an eye on it to make sure it stays afloat and continues to contribute to the health of the overall network.
-To help with that, Stellar Core exposes vital information that you can use to monitor your node and diagnose potential problems.
+To help with that, Bantu Core exposes vital information that you can use to monitor your node and diagnose potential problems.

-You can access this information using commands and inspecting Stellar Core's output, which is what the first half of this doc covers.
+You can access this information using commands and inspecting Bantu Core's output, which is what the first half of this doc covers.
 You can also connect [Prometheus](monitoring.md#using-prometheus) to make monitoring easier, combine it with [Alertmanager](monitoring.md#configure-notifications-using-alertmanager) to automate notification, and use pre-built [Grafana dashboards](monitoring.md#visualize-metrics-using-grafana) to create visual representations of your node's well-being.

 However you decide to monitor, the most important thing is that you have a system in place to ensure that your integration keeps ticking.